toryadderley/Mario-Game/README.md

 # Mario Game

-Developed a playable mario game.
+Developed a playable Mario World using the MVC architecture.
+Programmed features, game mechanics and physics found in an actual Mario Game without the use of a game engine.

 ## Gameplay